ywcwy/Leisure-Fit/README.md

 * enroll/cancel training course
 * collect any training-relative article you like
 * get the training location/schedule
-* use Line Bot to get the the website and do all the features mentioned above
+* use Line Bot to get the website and do all the features mentioned above
 * use Line Bot to get the training location/schedule by keyword

 ## Environment